troygdaniel/packnplay/README.md

 var packingJob = new PackingJob({initialBasePrice:1299.99, numOfPeople:3, material:"food"});
 var markupCalc = new MarkupCalculator(packingJob);

-markupCalc.flatMarkupRate() // output is 1364.99
+markupCalc.flatMarkup() // output is 1364.99
 markupCalc.costForPeople() // output is 49.14
 markupCalc.costForMaterials() // output is 177.45